 Rail trails are basically just what they sound like, trails made from decommissioned railroad lines.
 Rail trails are usually paved (at least the ones I’ve been on) and relatively flat.

-Sometimes you can find interesting green spaces along the way to take a break or there might be even places to stop and get a cup of coffee, scoop of ice cream or a quick bite to eat.
+Sometimes you can find interesting green spaces along the way to take a break or there might be even places to stop and get a cup of coffee, a scoop of ice cream, or a quick bite to eat.

 Visit traillink.com to find a trail near you.